Contracts are the backbone of any business relationship, but even the most carefully drafted agreements can be breached.

 - Types of alternative dispute resolution (ADR) methods for your business

-Breaches of your commercial contracts can significantly impact your business, but understanding your legal options and remedies can help you work through these challenges effectively.
+Breaches of commercial contracts can significantly impact your business, but understanding your legal options and remedies can help you work through these challenges effectively.
 If you face a breach of contract, you should seek legal advice to explore your options, potential remedies, and the best course of action for your business.